CLASS ACTION ANNOUNCEMENT: Kes - GuruFocus.com

 PR Newswire

 RADNOR, Pa., Dec.
-8, 2022 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been against Olaplex Holdings, Inc. ("Olaplex") (NASDAQ: OLPX).
-The action charges Olaplex with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
-As a result of Olaplex's materially misleading statements and omissions to the public, Olaplex's investors have suffered significant losses.
+10, 2022 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed against The Gap, Inc. ("Gap") (NYSE: GPS).
+The action charges Gap with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Gap's materially misleading statements and omissions to the public, Gap's investors have suffered significant losses.

 TO VIEW OUR VIDEO, PLEASE CLICK HERE